domits1/Domits/PULL_REQUEST_TEMPLATE.md

 ## Console.logs
 - [ ] Console.logs are deleted

-If console.logs are not deleted, you must delete them first before your pull requests can be further reviewed.
+(Important) If console.logs are not deleted, you must delete them first before your pull requests can be further reviewed.

 ## Comments
 - [ ] Comments are deleted (or not used).

-Commennts must be deleted before your pull request can be reviewed further.
+(Important) Commennts must be deleted before your pull request can be reviewed further.

 ## Split frontend and back-end
-- [ ] Frontend and back-end are in seperate files Frontend and back-end must be split before your pull request can be reviewed further.
+- [ ] Frontend and back-end are in seperate files

+(Important) Frontend and back-end must be split before your pull request can be reviewed further.

 ## Testing
 - [ ] Jest test is included, and your function is working when tested.

-Without a Jest test, your pull request cannot be accepted.
+(Important) Without a Jest test, your pull request cannot be accepted.

 ## @Mentions
 Mention the person or team responsible for reviewing the proposed changes.
 This notifies them that their review is needed.